Sterc/mailchimpsubscribe/README.md

 ### How do I get set up? ###

 * Add MailChimp API Key in systemsettings: mailchimpsubscribe.mailchimp_api_key
-* Create a new single select TV variable and set the input option values to:
+* Option 1: Create a new single select TV variable and set the input option values to:

 ```
 #!php

 @EVAL return $modx->runSnippet('MailChimpGetLists');
 ```
 * Add MailChimp List ID TV in systemsettings: mailchimpsubscribe.list_tv
+* Option 2: Set the FormIt scriptProperty &mailchimpListId to the correct MailChimp List ID
 * Add MailChimpSubscribe to your FormIt hooks
 * Add in your chunk the placeholder fi.error.mailchimp, which holds all MailChimp error messages.
 * Add a field called newsgroup, if the value of this field is set to yes, the user will be subscribed to the mailchimp list.